bcgov/visitz-app/CONTRIBUTING.md

 	- This keeps the commit history cleaner, and pull requests won't be littered with changes unrelated to your new work.

+	- Unless there's a good reason, avoid the *Rebase and Merge* option when merging a Pull Request.
+It's recommended to rebase your feature branch, push, then run a normal merge.

 4. Before merging a branch into one of the mainlines (dev, test, prod) you *must* remove all instances of commented code.

     * Temporarily disabling code: remove it.